openstack/monasca-api/docs/monasca-api-spec.md

 2. Metrics - Provides for storage and retrieval of metrics.
 3. Measurements - Operations for querying measurements of metrics.
 4. Statistics -  Operations for evaluating statistics of metrics.
-5. Notification Methods - Represents a method, such as email, which can be associated with an alarm via an action.
-When an alarm is triggered notification methods associated with the alarm are triggered.
+5. Notification Methods - Represents a method, such as email, which can be associated with an alarm definition via an action.
+When an alarm is triggered notification methods associated with the alarm definition are triggered.
+5. Alarm Definitions - Provides CRUD operations for alarm definitions.
-5. Alarms - Provides CRUD operations for alarms and querying the alarm state history.
+6. Alarms - Provides CRUD operations for alarms, and querying the alarm state history.

 Before using the API, you must first get a valid auth token from Keystone.
 All API operations require an auth token specified in the header of the http request.